-Best for Beginners: Options Trading Crash Course
+Best Overall: Options Trading Crash Course

-Best for Learning Trading Strategy: The Options Playbook
+Best on Trading Strategy: The Options Playbook

 Best on Options Greeks: Trading Options Greeks

-In a trading context, the term "Greeks" refers to various techniques that are used to evaluate an option's position and determine how sensitive is to price fluctuations.
+In a trading context, the term "Greeks" refers to various techniques that are used to evaluate an option's position and determine how sensitive it is to price fluctuations.
 Delta, for instance, measures an option's price sensitivity in relation to changes in the price of the underlying stock or fund.
-Vega, gamma, theta and rho round out the options Greeks.
+Vega, gamma, theta, and rho round out the options Greeks.